What if we could grow our rain jacket from plants and let consumers compost it when it’s worn out? That sounds like a brilliant idea to us!

 Tags: Travel, Tretorn

-Beatrice is an Italian photographer and coffee lover (check out her pics on Insta).
-Currently based in Copenhagen, her biggest passion is to travel the world and buy clothes.
+Beatrice is an Italian photographer and coffee lover.
+Currently based in Copenhagen, her biggest passion is to travel the world.
 She is passionate about fashion and has a crush for the Scandinavian interior design.
 She constantly enriches her knowledge by purchasing magazines and books.